 I had allowed bitterness and envy to take root in my heart!

-And when life squeezed me – what I was showing was anger and impatience!
+And when life squeezed me – what I was showing were anger and impatience!
 When pushed I was frustrated and depressed.

 If my finances lately have been a reflection of my inner self – then I have forgotten all about Divine Abundance!